Find Affordable College Courses

 Houston, TX

-Our analysis found Rice University to be the best school for economics students who want to pursue a degree in the Southwest Region .
-Rice is a medium-sized private not-for-profit school located in the large city of Houston.
+Our 2023 rankings named Rice University the best school in the Southwest Region for economics students.
+Rice is a moderately-sized private not-for-profit school located in the city of Houston.

 After completing their degree, economics graduates from Rice carry an average student debtload of $13,000.